lorenzfiorellocluster/cv-standardization-backend/readme.txt

 ### Render.com (Current)
 The API is deployed on Render.com free tier.

 **Note**: Render Free tier has limitations with system package installation.
-For production, use Docker deployment or Azure Container Apps.
+It can't install the requirements.txt needed for the solution, nor texlive.
+For production, the suggested approach is Azure Container Apps.

-### Azure Container Apps (Recommended for Production)
-Full Docker support with TeX Live included.

 ---